TopSwagCode/polyglot-microservices/frontend/README.md

 4. Create a project via API (UI create-project flow not yet added) then view it in the dashboard.

 To customize base URL: `VITE_API_BASE=http://localhost:8080 npm run dev`.

+### Project Creation UI
+On the dashboard you can create a project inline:
+1. Enter a name.
+2. Submit — a provisional project appears immediately (optimistic update) and is replaced when the server responds.
+3. On failure it rolls back and shows an error message.

 ### Next Ideas
 * Connect real WebSocket or SSE stream for live analytics.